vijayverma2003/CPP/README.md

 }
 ```

-**int** stands for interger, means our main function is gonna return an integer.
+**int** stands for integer, means our main function is gonna return an integer.

 **#include** is used for using CSL, that is C++ standard library.
 The standard library provides bunch of capabilties that we need when creating applications after **#include** we in angle brackets we write the file we want to include, in above program we included **iostream** which is short for _input output stream_, in this file we have capabilities for printing something on the screen or getting input from the user.